flokiorg/flnd/sweep/README.md

 rate can be overridden by setting the `--budget` via `bumpfee` cli.

-For instance, suppose `lnd` is using `bitcoind` as its fee estimator, and an input with a deadline of 1000 blocks and a budget of 200,000 sats is being swept in a transaction that has a size of 500 vbytes, the fee function will be initialized with:
+For instance, suppose `lnd` is using `bitcoind` as its fee estimator, and an input with a deadline of 1000 blocks and a budget of 200,000 loki is being swept in a transaction that has a size of 500 vbytes, the fee function will be initialized with: